martian-cloud/tharsis-docs/docs/cli/tharsis/commands.md

 - I have a service account token, how do I use it?

   - [Tharsis-sdk-go](https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-sdk-go) and therefore, the [Tharsis CLI](https://gitlab.com/infor-cloud/martian-cloud/tharsis/tharsis-cli) support environment variables.
 See [here](./intro.md#service-account).

+- Can I use Terraform variables from the CLI's environment inside a run?

+  - Yes, you can use Terraform variables from the CLI's environment inside a run.
+The environment variables names must have the "TF_VAR_" prefix.
+That prefix is trimmed from the name of the Terraform variable that will be set to the value of the environment variable.
+For example, if the CLI receives an environment variable named TF_VAR_Something with a value of "else", then there will be a Terraform variable named "Something" set to a value of "else".